Akenland/akenland.github.io/rules.md

 Stealing/raiding, PvP combat, and attacking other players and pets, is all allowed in PvP Zones.
 Please be aware of this when entering this zone.

 ## No griefing (with some exceptions)
 You may damage, but not destroy builds in a PvP Zone.
+As a general rule, you may only cause damage in order to gain a strategic advantage.

 You may:
 * Break through walls, or into buildings
-* Start fires
-* Use TNT
 * Steal/raid
-* Cause damage in order to gain a strategic advantage
+* Use reasonable amounts of TNT and fire, in line with the conditions below

 You may not:
-* Any sort of "destruction for the sake of destruction"
 * Tear down, or significantly damage an entire build or town
 * Destroy large amounts of terrain
 * Destroy items/chests without stealing them
+* Any sort of "destruction for the sake of destruction"

 Please ask an Admin to be sure, or visit your Farthing Spawn.
 This rule is enforced on a case-by-case basis, and decisions will be made at your Farthing Spawn.